 As you might know, Google is rolling out mobile-first indexing as we speak.
 In September 2020, all websites will be ported over to the mobile-first index.
 But what does that mean for your ranking?
 Should you be worried?
 Should you do anything?
-Last week, Google explained a bit more about mobile-first indexing.
-In this post, I’ll talk you through five things you need to know about mobile-first indexing.
+Google has been pretty vocal on mobile-first indexing.
+This post serves as a reminder so, I’ll talk you through five things you need to know about mobile-first indexing.

 1. Do not panic!

-You do not have to have a mobile site to be in the mobile-first indexing, as Google will index desktop sites as well.
-But, it’s going to be hard to rank if your site is not mobile friendly.
+You do not have to have a mobile site to be in the mobile-first index, as Google will index desktop sites as well.
+But, it’s going to be harder to rank if your site is not mobile-friendly.
 So there’s work to do for all of you who have not have a mobile-friendly site yet.

 So what do you need to do?
-Check out Google’s mobile friendliness test and check whether or not your site is mobile friendly.
+Check out Google’s mobile-friendliness test and check whether or not your site is mobile friendly.
 In our experience, this is a minimum requirement.
 If your site does not pass this test, your mobile version is not up to scratch.
 Read our Mobile SEO ultimate guide to learn how to improve your mobile site.
 Also, be sure to read Google’s documentation on how to get your site ready for mobile-first indexing.

 3. Think about UX on mobile

 A mobile website needs a different design than a desktop version to appeal to your audience.
 Your screen is tiny.
 While it might make sense to discard a lot of content on mobile due to space limitations, that wouldn’t be a good practice.

 Of course, you can improve the mobile user experience by following best practices.
 For instance, Google explained that hamburger or accordion menus are perfectly fine to use.
 These kinds of menus make sense; they help a mobile user to browse through your website.
 Putting content behind a tab to make the mobile experience better is also totally fine.